 On virtually every measure of economic well-being and career attainment—from personal earnings to job satisfaction to the share employed full time—young college graduates are outperforming their peers with less education.
 And when today’s young adults are compared with previous generations, the disparity in economic outcomes between college graduates and those with a high school diploma or less formal schooling has never been greater in the modern era.
 Young Adults, Student Debt and Economic Well-Being.
 By Richard Fry Student debt burdens are weighing on the economic fortunes of younger Americans, as households headed by young adults owing student debt lag far behind their peers in terms of wealth accumulation, according to a new Pew Research Center analysis of government data.

 About four-in-ten U.S. households (37%) headed by an adult younger than 40 currently have some student debt—the highest share on record, with the median outstanding student debt load standing at about $13,ooo.
+An analysis of the most recent Survey of Consumer Finances finds that households headed by a young, college-educated adult without any student debt obligations have about seven times the typical net worth ($64,700) of households headed by a young, college-educated adult with student debt ($8,700).
+While these stark differences in wealth accumulation are accounted for in part by outstanding student debt, that’s only part of the story.
 College is not a commodity.
 Stop treating it like one.
 Members of the campus community walk past Duke University Chapel.

 (Jim R. Bounds/Bloomberg) Pick up any paper or magazine, and you’re likely to see a front-page article on college: It costs too much, spawns too much debt, is or isn’t worth it.
 I entered academia 52 years ago as a student of Latin and Greek expecting to enter a placid sector of American life, and now find my chosen profession at the center of a media maelstrom.
 With college replacing high school as the required ticket for a career, what used to be a quiet corner is now a favorite target of policymakers and pundits.
 Here’s what I mean.
 Even on purely economic grounds, such questions, while not useless, begin with a false assumption.
+A college education, then, if it is a commodity, is no car.
+The results of this kind of thinking are pernicious.
 Pro tips: Declaring a college major.
 Despite Hurdles, Students Keep Switching Colleges - Students.
 By Katherine Mangan Some 3.6 million students entered college for the first time in the fall of 2008, at the height of the Great Recession.

 But a new analysis challenges that narrative, finding that 2.9 million of the 6.6 million jobs added in the recovery were "good jobs" providing high pay and, in many cases, benefits.
 That’s the core finding of "Good Jobs Are Back: College Graduates Are First in Line," a new report from Georgetown University’s Center on Education and the Workforce.
 It means that "the economy worked the way it’s supposed to," said Anthony P. Carnevale, the center’s director and the report’s lead author.
+That’s not to say that the recovery has been perfect or that everyone is doing all right.
 Why poor students drop out even when financial aid covers the cost.
 JUDY WOODRUFF: Next tonight, we begin our special week-long series Rethinking College.

 Teaching with Infographics: Practicing New Digital Competencies and Visual Literacies.
 Abstract This position paper examines the use of infographics as a teaching assignment in the online college classroom.
 It argues for the benefits of adopting this type of creative assignment for teaching and learning, and considers the pedagogic and technical challenges that may arise in doing so.
 Data and insights are drawn from two case studies, both from the communications field, one online class and a blended one, taught at two different institutions.

 The paper demonstrates how incorporating a research-based graphic design assignment into coursework challenges and encourages students' visual digital literacies.
 The paper includes practical insights and identifies best practices emerging from the authors' classroom experience with the infographic assignment, and from student feedback.
-Keywords: online learning, communications, graphic design, Internet research, peer-to-peer collaboration, teaching Introduction Technology in the Post-secondary Classroom.
+Keywords: online learning, communications, graphic design, Internet research, peer-to-peer collaboration, teaching Introduction Technology in the Post-secondary Classroom Visual Pedagogy Teaching Case 1.
 SOCRATIVE.
-CANVA.